juei-dev/adsbmonitor/README.md

 - openweathermap_apikey = place your OpenWeatherMap API key here, you can obtain one by creating an account at OpenWeatherMap.org - free plan should be enough providing that you're not manually refreshing the page constantly
 - map_complete_refresh_rate = timer setting to force refresh the OpenWeatherMap layers (just to be sure the layers are up-to-date - default every 15 minutes)
 - airport_aircraft_refresh_rate = how often the airport list's aircrafts nearby -field is updated - decrease this if you experience performance issues (default every 10 secs)
-- receiver_detais_shown = enable the distance / direction and alitude graphs
+- receiver_details_shown = enable the distance / direction and alitude graphs

 *Please note, that after creating an account at OpenWeatherMap, the API key might take over an hour to be in effect / enabled there.*

 ## History